Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Importance of acquisition sparsity in focused probe-based computational imaging

 To better understand how the GPRI procedure relates to the conventional analytical ptychography case, it is relevant to review the consequences of count sparsity in ptychography, and in MR-STEM in general.
 As explained above, the foundation of this novel method is a discretized representation of the data.
 Although it may appear trivial at first sight, this representation is rarely employed explicitly.

-Typically, in the literature on computational microscopy, acquired scattering patterns or optical images are treated as being obfuscated by a supplementary Poisson noise \cite{Cederquist1987,Luczka1991} component, leading to a well-defined dose-dependent variance among independent measurements.
+Typically, in the literature on computational microscopy, acquired diffraction patterns or optical images are treated as being obfuscated by a supplementary Poisson noise \cite{Cederquist1987,Luczka1991} component, leading to a well-defined dose-dependent variance among independent measurements.
 As such, not only is the phase of the collapsing wavefront not accessible \cite{Drenth1975}, but its amplitude can only be estimated with a certain known precision \cite{Cederquist1987}.
-This then leads to a propagation of noise from detector space to the result, as investigated empirically e.g. in ref. \cite{Godard2012,Katvotnik2013,DAlfonso2016,OLeary2020,OLeary2021,Leidl2024,Jilek2025,LalandecRobert2025,Dearg2025,Chennit2025}.
+This then entails a propagation of noise from detector space to the result.
+In the case of direct methods, this was investigated empirically in ref. \cite{Pennycook2019,OLeary2020,OLeary2021,Jilek2025,LalandecRobert2025,Dearg2025,Varnavides2025} and, for the iterative variants, in ref. \cite{Godard2012,Katvotnik2013,DAlfonso2016,Leidl2024,Jilek2025,Dearg2025,Chennit2025}.
 Moreover, when the electron dose is sufficiently low, the acquisition ends up showing clear sparsity \cite{OLeary2020}, i.e. only a few pixels of the electron detector are activated.
-Then, representing dose-limitation and the resulting shot noise effect, e.g. in a simulated scattering pattern \cite{Madsen2021a}, by the addition of a separate intensity-modulated random field, as is often done in the field, becomes inappropriate.

 In a DED, single electrons may furthermore be counted more than once, mostly due to the travel of generated charge carriers among neighboring pixels.
 This leads to the formation of clusters having distinct shapes and sizes \cite{Mir2017,VanSchayck2020,Jannis2022,Kuttruff2024}.
 In a first naive approach to account for this event-wise point-spread effect, a modulation transfer function (MTF) $M\left(\vec{r}_d\right)$ can be introduced.
 Then, rather than the underlying $I_{\vec{r}_s}\left(\vec{q}\right)$, the intensity $I^{det}_{\vec{r}_s}\left(\vec{q}_d\right)$ that is truly accessible by the detector is given by